 console.log(result); // "6 apples and 10 oranges"

-• The regex /\d+/g matches every sequence of digits.
+• The regex /\d+/g matches all digit sequences.

-• Each match is passed as num to the callback.
+• Each number is passed into the callback as num.

 const sentence = "hello world";